Zeke Smith outed as transgender on 'Survivor'

 (CNN)The outing of a "Survivor" cast member on television has sparked outrage.

-Zeke Smith, the only contestant to ever appear on back-to-back seasons of the reality series, was revealed to be a transgender man by fellow contestant Jeff Varner in an episode that aired Wednesday night.
+Zeke Smith, who appeared on back-to-back seasons of the reality series, was revealed to be a transgender man by fellow contestant Jeff Varner in an episode that aired Wednesday night.

 Varner, who is gay, shared the information during an emotional Tribal Council on "Survivor: Game Changers."